MicrosoftDocs/minecraft-creator/creator/Documents/DataDrivenOverworldHeight.md

 1. Make a vanilla creative world with Show Coordinates active but do not apply the behavior pack to it yet.

-2. Go into the world so that it generates and saves terrain at the usual height and depth.
+2. Go into the world so that it generates and saves terrain at the usual height.

-3. Save and Quit the world and shut down Minecraft.
+3. Save and Quit the world, then shut down Minecraft.

-4. Open the overworld.json file you created in the previous section and set the min and max to values that you know are smaller than the generated world.
-(Smaller is just for the purpose of demo, you can of course set it larger too!)
+4. Open the **overworld.json** file you created in the previous section and set the min and max to values that you know are smaller than the generated world.
+(We're using smaller values just for the purpose of this demo, of course you can set it larger, too!)
 Remember, they have to be multiples of 16.
-To really see a drastic difference, you could set them to min: -16 and max: 16.
+To really see a drastic difference, you could set them to `min: -16` and `max: 16`.

 5. Launch Minecraft and activate the behavior pack for the world.